microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-contentapproval.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Approves content to be deployed according to policy.
+Represents content approval to be deployed according to a policy.

 Inherits from [complianceChange](../resources/windowsupdates-compliancechange.md).